Lot Smith

-Lot Smith (May 15, 1830 – June 20, 1892) was a Mormon pioneer, soldier, lawman and American frontiersman.
+Lot Smith (Deseret Alphabet spelling: 𐐢𐐱𐐻 𐐝𐑋𐐮𐑃) (May 15, 1830 – June 20, 1892) was a Mormon pioneer, soldier, lawman and American frontiersman.
 He became known as "The Horseman" for his exceptional skills on horseback as well as for his help in rounding up wild mustangs on Utah's Antelope Island.
 He is most famous for his exploits during the 1857 Utah War.

 Smith practiced the Latter-day Saint doctrine of plural marriage, and had eight wives and 52 children.

 Background

 Born in 1830 in Williamstown, Oswego County, New York, Lot, with his parents and other children in the family, left New York to be with other members of the Church of Jesus Christ of Latter-Day Saints.
-The Smith family lived across the Mississippi River from Nauvoo, Illinois and were neighbors with Brigham Young's family.
+The Smith family lived across the Mississippi River from Nauvoo, Illinois, and were neighbors with Brigham Young's family.
 Lot was 14 years old when Joseph Smith, beloved as a prophet, was murdered.
-In 1846, while the family fled the continuing persecution of Mormons, Lot's mother was one of many Mormons who died and were buried in Iowa territory.
+In 1846, while the family fled the continuing persecution of Mormons, Lot's mother was one of many Mormons who died and were buried in Iowa Territory.

 Mormon Battalion

-At sixteen, Smith joined the Mormon Battalion and served during the Mexican–American War making a journey, one of the most arduous overland marches in American history, from Ft.
-Leavenworth, Kansas through the southwest to San Diego, where the battalion was mustered out of service.
+At 16, Smith joined the Mormon Battalion and served during the Mexican–American War, making a journey, one of the most arduous overland marches in American history, from Fort Leavenworth, Kansas, through the southwest to San Diego, where the battalion was mustered out of service.

-Fortunes of Life
+Establishing himself in the West

 After mustering out in California, other members of the Mormon Battalion worked at Sutter's Mill and discovered gold.
-Smith amassed a quantity of gold then came back across the mountains to the Great Salt Lake and Farmington, Utah, where he married, became a military leader in the Nauvoo Legion in Utah and was distinguished in campaigns to stop Indian depredations.
+Smith amassed a quantity of gold, then came back across the mountains to the Great Salt Lake and Farmington, Utah, where he married, became a military leader in the Nauvoo Legion in Utah and was distinguished in campaigns to stop Indian depredations.